enociz/old/_posts/2016-06-02-History Revision.md

 ### Out of Africa

 ### Collective Learning
+- The process of developing and improving techniques and ideas through the involvement of more than one person.
+- Farming speeds up the pace of this by giving people more free time
+- Networks both in the civilisation, and through trade allowed spread and improvement of ideas and techniques

 ## 4) Guns, Germs, and Steel

 ### Where and when did the first agrarian civilisations start?

-Around 11,000 years ago in the Fertile Crescent (Middle East) nomadic groups came together to begin a new era where they would change their nomadic ways to a more sedentary lifestyle.
-People would interact with each other which made them agree to work together as a group to gain more resources.
-After time these groups increased in populations to create the first civilisations.
-Characteristics that made a civilisations were: cities, monumental architecture, governments and social hierarchies, farming, tax systems, armies and writing.
-These civilisations developed a new form of gaining resources called farming where instead of physically killing an animal and looking for plants, they would domesticate and grow their own using new technology.
-After time, the Fertile Crescents resources started to become more scarce, this caused people to mice out of this region and started human migration.
-People migrated east or west due to similar climate and the same agriculture.
+- Around 11,000 years ago in the Fertile Crescent (Middle East) nomadic groups came together to begin a new era where they would change their nomadic ways to a more sedentary lifestyle.
+- People would interact with each other which made them agree to work together as a group to gain more resources.
+- After time these groups increased in populations to create the first civilisations.
+- These civilisations developed a new form of gaining resources called farming where instead of physically killing an animal and looking for plants, they would domesticate and grow their own using new technology.
+- After time, the Fertile Crescents resources started to become more scarce, this caused people to mice out of this region and started human migration.
+- People migrated east or west due to similar climate and the same agriculture.
 After more civilisations were established people created new foundations of society for example religion and new technology.

+- The first agrarian civilizations developed in about **3200 BCE**.
+These early farming societies started in three areas: **Mesopotamia**; in **Egypt and Nubia (now northern Sudan)**; and in the **Indus Valley**.
+More appeared in **China** a bit later and in **Central America** and along the **Andes Mountains** of South America at about 2000 — 1000 BCE.

 **Plants first domesticated**: Lentils and Barley